lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-03-why-conventional-management-doesnt-work-for-knowledge-work.md

 If someone already enjoys doing what they do, then the need to coerce goes away.
-We must instead, as managers, shift our focus from inducing motivation to getting anything out of the way that distracts them from doing work they already like to do.
+We must instead, as managers, shift our focus from attempting to induce motivation to getting anything out of the way that distracts them from doing work they already like to do.